rexbrown21/create_users/README.md

 Create Users
-this is a bash script dor the creatin of users in a database
+This is a Bash Script for the creation of users in a database